 PS-22 "Student Absence from Class" defines attendance as "the responsibility of the student" and an expectation that if unfulfilled requires the student to not only contact the professor beforehand (if applicable) but also to "[compensate] for what may have been missed."
 The policy also defines "valid reasons for absences" which I will honor if you are honest, upfront, and apologetic (though some things are beyond your control, your attitude should suggest that you realize course work is your primary responsibility).
 I fundamentally believe in forgiveness and second chances, and I understand that "life happens."
 Trust me, my life happens all the time.
 Be a responsible graduate student and come to class as you are physically and mentally able.
-Missing class is not excusable because, for instance, you have band practice or happy hour only lasts until 6:00 PM.
+Missing class is not excusable because, for instance, you have band practice or your bowling team can only meet after lunch on Mondays.
 Your first responsibility as a graduate student at this stage of your career is to your coursework.

-If you are late to class, please do not say it is because you could not find a parking space or that your alarm did not go off in time to wake from your afternoon nap.
+If you are late to class, please do not say it is because you could not find a parking space or that your alarm did not go off in time to wake you from your afternoon nap.
 Don't say that it took you longer than expected to walk.
-Do not say that other responsibilities were responsible; this is your number one responsibility.
+Do not say that other responsibilities took more time than you expected; this is your number one responsibility.
 Nothing should come before it.
 If something does (consistently), then you should reconsider taking the course right now or, really, being in graduate school at this point.
 There are valid reasons for being late, and if not abused, will be forgiven and forgotten.